chunky-dev/docs/ChunkyDocs/docs/getting_started/configuration.md

 - `Close console when Chunky exits` - Typically this can be left enabled.
 If an exception/error causes chunky to crash it should still be possible to read the console.

-- `Release channel` - Allows you to select which type of release you would like to use. `Stable` is typically the most stable version. `Stable Snapshot` is like a beta release; Should be stable and can come with new features, bugs, and bug fixes. `Snapshot` is bleeding edge and probably unstable.
+- `Release channel` - Allows you to select which type of release you would like to use. `Stable` is typically the most stable version. `Stable Snapshot` is like a beta release; Should be stable and can come with new features, bugs, and bug fixes. `Snapshot` is bleeding edge and probably unstable. `PR #xxxx` is the latest build of the open pull request specified in the update site, if it is set to `https://chunky-pr.lemaik.de/`.

 - `Settings directory` - Does not let you change the settings directory but does let you see/access it.